-What Can a Handyman Do in West Lafayette, Indiana?
+What Can a Handyman Do Without a License in West Lafayette, Indiana?

 Indiana does not have a single statewide “general contractor license” for typical handyman/general contracting work; licensing is primarily handled at the local (city/county) level plus state licensing for certain trades (especially plumbing) and certain regulated activities.
 In West Lafayette (Tippecanoe County), you should expect local registration/permits through the city/county building departments even if the state does not license your general handyman work.
 There is no clear statewide “handyman under $X” exemption law for general contracting in Indiana; instead, limits come from local ordinances and from trade-specific licensing/permit rules.